You could still be eligible for student loan forgiveness under this plan

 Parents who took out a federal loan to help their children pay for college (known as Parent PLUS loans) are not eligible for SAVE.

-Future borrowers, however, will be eligible for these benefits.
 Unlike the forgiveness plan that the court struck down, SAVE isn't a one-time move but a permanent program.
+Future borrowers will be eligible for these benefits.

 But just as it was with the now-defunct forgiveness plan, borrowers won't receive SAVE benefits unless they apply.
 (Keep reading for some handy tips on that below.)